Humidity Influence on Mechanics and Failure of Paper Materials: Joint Numerical and Experimental Study on Fiber and Fiber Network Scale: Experimental methods

 \subsection{Fiber sample and bending test}

 For the bending experiments, the cellulose fibers were manually extracted from a cotton Linters paper sheet prepared according to DIN 54358 and ISO 5269/2 (Rapid-K\"othen process).
 The extracted fiber was mounted on a 3D printed sample holder, which supplied a fixed trench distance of 1 mm between the two attachment points.
 AFM was then performed by using a Dimension ICON (Bruker, Santa Barbara, USA) to measure static force-distance curves along the cellulose fiber with a colloidal probe.
 The cantilever (RTESPA 525, Bruker, Santa Barbara, USA) with the nominal spring constant 200 N/m was modified with a 50 \textmu m colloidal probe (Glass-beads,Kisker Biotech GmbH \& Co.
 KG, Steinfurt, Germany) in diameter.
 All experiments were done in a climate chamber at the AFM.
 Hence, it was possible to vary the RH during the experiments.
 The chosen RH were 2 \%, 40 \%, 75 \% and 90 \%.
 As the RH was adjusted, the fiber was exposed 45 minutes to the environment before starting the measurements.
+For each fiber at each RH level, four different load levels with F = 500 nN, 1000 nN, 1500 nN, 2000 nN were applied and deflections of nine different segment points were evaluated.